backupbrew/switchbrew/Services API.md

 service has a name up to 8 characters).

 Handles for services are retrieved from the service manager port, "sm:".
+Manager service "sm:m" also exists.
 Services are an abstraction of ports, they operate the same way except regular ports can have their handles retrieved directly from a SVC.

 # sm: